It's an appealing income play to consider East West Bancorp Inc. (EWBC) - The Dwinnex

 Revenue Estimates

-A total of 7 analysts have provided revenue estimates for EWBC’s current fiscal year.
-The highest revenue estimate was $2.72B, while the lowest revenue estimate was $2.39B, resulting in an average revenue estimate of $2.49B.
-In the same quarter a year ago, actual revenue was $2.05B, up 21.60% from the average estimate.
-Based on 7 analysts’ estimates, the company’s revenue will be $2.53B in the next fiscal year.
-The high estimate is $2.68B and the low estimate is $2.42B.
-The average revenue growth estimate for next year is up 1.80% from the average revenue estimate for this year.
+A total of 8 analysts have provided revenue estimates for EWBC’s current fiscal year.
+The highest revenue estimate was $2.68B, while the lowest revenue estimate was $2.35B, resulting in an average revenue estimate of $2.43B.
+In the same quarter a year ago, actual revenue was $2.05B, up 18.90% from the average estimate.
+Based on 8 analysts’ estimates, the company’s revenue will be $2.42B in the next fiscal year.
+The high estimate is $2.68B and the low estimate is $2.32B.
+The average revenue growth estimate for next year is down -0.30% from the average revenue estimate for this year.